-PD for financial assets referred to individual financial assets is estimated on the basis of historic data on the borrowers' ratings assigned while considering the matter of financing and exercising the quarterly monitoring, and historic data on the borrowers' defaults for at least 5-year observation period.
+Estimate of PD on loans related to individual financial assets is based on historical data on borrowers' ratings which are determined at the time of consideration of lending application and during quarterly monitoring, and on historical data on the borrowers' default rates for the period of observation of at least five years.

-The level of PD corresponding to the borrower' rating is estimated by determining a ratio of total balance sheet debt of the defaulted borrowers to the total balance sheet debt (average for the year) of a borrower having certain rating, for 1 calendar year, at each reporting date of the observation period, for the observation period.
+Estimate of PD corresponding to borrower's credit rating is based on determination of a ratio of total balance sheet debt of defaulted borrowers to total balance sheet debt (average for the year) of a borrower with a specific credit rating, for a period of 1 calendar year, at each reporting date of the observation period, for the observation period.